ga-wdi-lessons/sinatra-rest/rest.md

 Forms with a POST action are used for creating new things.

-First let's make a new route in out `app.rb`:
+First let's make a new route in our `app.rb`:

 ```rb
 get '/names' do